Bayesian model-based clustering for populations of network data: Simulations

 In order to investigate the performance of our algorithm in identifying the true representatives, we obtain the Hamming distance between the posterior representative samples and the true representatives, after a burn-in of 150,000 and a lag of 50, leaving 7,000 posterior samples.
+The Hamming distance measures how dissimilar two graphs are with respect to their edges \citep{donnat2018tracking}.
+The maximum Hamming distance between two undirected, 21-node networks is equal to ${21 \choose 2} = 210$, meaning the two graphs have no edges in common.
 We calculate the proportion of times that the distance is less or equal to 1, 5 and 10 respectively, similar to the summaries obtained in \cite{lunagomez}.
-For each simulation regime, we observe that all the posterior representative samples drawn for each cluster have a Hamming distance from the true representative less than or equal to 1, 5, and 10, 100\% of the time, as presented in the Supplementary material, Section 2.1, Table 14.
+For each simulation regime, we observe that all the posterior representative samples drawn for each cluster have a Hamming distance from the true representative less than or equal to 1, 5, and 10, 100\% of the time, as presented in the Supplementary material, Section 2.1, Tables 16-17 \citep{mantziousupp}.
 This result suggests that the true representatives are almost fully identified from our algorithm.

 In addition, we assess the effectiveness of our algorithm in identifying the cluster membership of the networks using the clustering entropy and purity indices.
+Both clustering entropy and clustering purity are indices for evaluating clustering performance when the true cluster labels are known \citep{kim2007sparse, schutze2008introduction}.
+We note that a clustering entropy value of 0 and clustering purity value of 1 indicate a perfect cluster allocation of the networks.
 We obtain 7,000 posterior draws (after a burn-in of 150,000 and lag of 50) for the cluster membership $z$, calculate the clustering entropy and clustering purity with respect to the true membership of the networks, and calculate their mean for each simulation regime.
-We note that a clustering entropy value of 0 and clustering purity value of 1 indicate a perfect cluster allocation of the networks.
 The simulation results indicate the true cluster membership of the networks is fully recovered by our MCMC algorithm, with mean entropy 0 and mean purity 1 for each simulation regime.
-These results are in the Supplementary material, Section 2.1, Table 15.
+These results are in the Supplementary material, Section 2.1, Table 18 \citep{mantziousupp}.